syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 * using Syncfusion.OfficeChart
 * using Syncfusion.OfficeChartToImageConverter

+T> To get good image quality during Word to image conversion use metafile format.
+T> You can specify the quality of the converted charts by setting the scaling mode.

 The following code illustrates how to convert the Word document to image.

 {% tabs %}